DED Dubai: The Complete Guide to Issuing Your License in 5 Minutes

 Such authorities have their own documentation and fee requirements as well.

-Payment is the final step before receiving your licence.
+Payment is the final step before receiving your license.

 After verifying your application, you’ll receive a payment voucher.